Edward Lasker: Personal life

 Lasker lived in New York City until his death in 1981.
 He was friends with former World Champion Emanuel Lasker.
 Edward wrote in his memoirs of the New York 1924 tournament as published in the March 1974 edition of Chess Life magazine: "I did not discover that we were actually related until he (Emanuel Lasker) told me shortly before his death that someone had shown him a Lasker family tree on one of whose branches I was dangling."

 In a February 8, 1973, letter to Robert B. Long, Lasker explained their exact relationship:The genealogy, incidentally, indicates that the common forbear of Emanuel and myself was the son Samuel Lasker of the Rabbi of the Polish village Łask, whose name was originally Meier Hindels.

 However, later the additional name Lasker was given to him to distinguish him from another Meier Hindels also living in Lask.
 Samuel Lasker moved to another Polish village, Kępno, in 1769, after it had been captured by Frederick the Great and became a German township, and I am the last descendant of his who was born there.
 He was the great-grandfather of my great-grandfather.
-His first-born son left Kepmen [sic-Kempen] and moved to Jarotschin, another Polish village, and Emanuel Lasker was that one's greatgrandson.
+His first-born son left Kepmen [sic-Kempen] and moved to Jarotschin, another Polish village, and Emanuel Lasker was that one's great-grandson.
 If true, this made Edward and Emanuel third cousins twice removed.

 Lasker was the uncle of the cellist and Holocaust survivor Anita Lasker-Wallfisch; her father Alfons was Edward Lasker's brother.